Minorzar/AoC/README.md

     in an array.
 I then use a dictionary to be able to get the multiple number near a gear then multiply them if their are more thant 1 number for a gear/

+    The code works and I got the star.

+## Day 4

+# Puzzle 1

+    The idea is to decompose the card into two array: one with the number to check and the other with the winning numbers.
+The to check if any of the winning number is in the number to check (or the inverse) and then compute the card value.

-    The code works and I got the start.
+    The code works and I got the star.